MV451/Maya_BSE_Portfolio_/index.md

 - x2 Arduino Nanos
 - x16 Female to Male Jumper Wires
 - x5 Male to Male Jumper Wires
-- External Power Supply
+- Power Supply Module - The external power supply that reduces noise for the EKG sensor
 - x2 1 foot Mini-B USB to USB A Cord
-- Barrel Jack Adapter
+- AC to Barrel Jack Connector - Connects power supply to outlet
-- AD8232 Heart Monitor
+- AD8232 Heart Monitor - The EKG sensor
-- x60 Disposable Surface EKG Electrodes
+- x50 Disposable Surface EKG Electrodes - Placed on the user's chest for an EKG reading (reference AD8232 hookup guide linked at the bottom)
-- Electrode Cable (3 connecter)
+- Electrode Cable (3 connecter) - connects the AD8232 to the electrodes

 How the Components Work Together